SpeedStriker243/EsosCMD/README.md

 # EsosCMD
 A command-line application written in Python.
 It's just a simple command processor behind the scenes, but it feels a lot like an OS.

+## What's new with version 0.2
+- This segment!
+Figured I should.
+- EsosScript support.
+- The EsosFunctions file has more purpose now!
+- For Windows computers, EsosCMD will now automatically disable the prompt colours. *nix systems automatically have the colour on.

 ## Tasks
 ### Achieved
 - Create a command processor